 Infrastructure sharing can be incentivized in a number of ways:

 - Efficient use of resources: Towers, ducts, and rights of way can be shared for installations that serve a similar purpose, allowing for optimal use.
-Regulators could increase incentives for additional investment in infrastructure by making such resources and rights of way readily available, especially in public property.
-They might take measures such as limiting the fees charged and simplifying the legal process involved.
-The coordination of resources can in this way avoid duplication and wastage of capital expenditure.
+Regulators could increase incentives for additional investment in infrastructure by making such resources and rights of way readily available, especially on public property.
+They might require measures such as limiting the fees charged and simplifying the legal process involved.
+The coordination of resources can thus avoid duplication and wastage of capital expenditure.
 For an example, see Section 41 of Liberia’s Telecommunications Act of 2007 on co-location.

-- Access to passive infrastructure: It is possible for regulators to instate formal rights which allow carriers to access passive infrastructure owned by a non-carrier.
-For instance, if an extractive company, or the owner of the mining railroad or a petroleum pipeline, is not a licensed carrier, then a carrier may use their infrastructure to add optical fiber at a lower cost.
+- Access to passive infrastructure: It is possible for regulators to instate formal rights that allow carriers to access passive infrastructure owned by a noncarrier.
+For instance, if an extractive company, or the owner of a mining railroad or a petroleum pipeline, is not a licensed carrier, then a carrier may use its infrastructure to add optical fiber at a lower cost.
 This might make the realization of synergies between the extractive companies and service providers clearer.
 For an example, see Part 20A of the Telecommunications Act of Australia.

-For an example, see the case of Poland, which developed a centralized portal (pages 98 and 158).
+For an example, see the case of Poland, which developed a centralized portal.